ITALIAN LANGUAGE CLASSES

 Vanessa DiMaggio has taught Italian at the college level for six years.
 She holds two MA’s in Italian from both Florida State University and the University of Pennsylvania.
 She is currently finishing her PhD and is writing her dissertation on Dante’s use of historical sources in the Divina Commedia.
 She has traveled all over Italy and has lived in Rome, Turin and Milan, where she researched in the archive of the Biblioteca Trivulziana.
 Prior to studying Italian, she worked as a journalist at several magazines, including Men’s Health, Real Simple and Cooking Light.
 In her free time she likes to hike, camp, travel and eat her way through all the best restaurants in the city.

-Spring 2018 CLASS DESCRIPTIONS
+Summer 2018 CLASS DESCRIPTIONS

 Beginner Level Italian Classes